danielschudel/NCSSM-ICD/index.md

 Immaculate Conception will be holding outdoor Masses beginning the weekend of October 4th.
-This timing will align with you students that are on campus with Cohort-B. We can explore biking or walking between the NCSSM campus and Immaculate Conception.
-The distance is about 2 miles, which would be about 15 minutes biking and about 30 minutes walking.
-I am willing to coordinate and be present for these rides/walks.
+This timing will align with you students that are on campus with Cohort-B. We can explore biking between the NCSSM campus and Immaculate Conception.
+The distance is about 2.5 miles, which would be about 15 minutes biking.
+I am willing to coordinate and be present for these rides.

-If you are interested in biking or walking to Mass - please let me know by filling out this short survey.
+If you are interested in biking - please let me know by filling out this short info page.
 Cohort-A students should also fill out the survey so that we are prepared for 2021.

 [NCSSM/Immaculate Conception Outdoor Mass Survey](https://forms.gle/1hFhVfFdLaxxnG7h8)